cynamonster/PicZippr/README.md

 - Implement Adsense.
 - ~Search on second field blur.~
 - If fewer images found than the desired number, notify user.
+- Investigate strange behavior while attempting to open an image lightbox during a zip.